SAP Negotiations

 Best Practices:

 • Modular Needs: SuccessFactors is modular.
 Only subscribe to the modules you truly need.
 Itโ€™s easy to sell the full HCM suite, but if you donโ€™t actively plan to implement, say, Succession & Development, donโ€™t pay for it upfront.
-You can often add modules later; focus first on core HR (Employee Central) and immediate needs like Performance or Recruiting as required.
-Negotiate bundle discounts if you need multiple modules, but ensure each is valued.
+You can often add modules later; focus first on core HR (Employee Central) and address immediate needs, such as Performance or Recruiting, as required.
+Negotiate bundle discounts if you require multiple modules, but ensure each is valued individually.

-• Employee Count True-ups/Downs: Your license count is often based on the number of employees (for core HR) or sometimes specific user counts for talent modules.
-Negotiate a true-down: if your employee count decreases (e.g., divestiture or layoffs), you should be able to reduce the subscription at renewal.
-Many vendors resist this, but try to at least not be stuck paying for far more employees than you have.
-Conversely, you might want price locks for growth โ€“ e.g., if you grow 20%, ensure the additional employees are charged at the same per-unit rate as the current (or pre-negotiated).
+• Employee Count True-ups/Downs: Your license count is often based on the number of employees (for core HR) or, in some cases, specific user counts for talent modules.
+Negotiate a true-down: If your employee count decreases (e.g., due to divestiture or layoffs), you should be able to reduce the subscription at renewal.
+Many vendors resist this, but it’s best to avoid being stuck with paying for far more employees than you have.
+Conversely, you might want price locks for growth โ€“ e.g., if you grow 20%, ensure that the additional employees are charged at the same per-unit rate as the current (or pre-negotiated) rate.

-• Seasonal/Contingent Workers: If you have seasonal workforce changes (retail holiday surge, etc.), consider a licensing model that accommodates that.
-Maybe you license a high-water mark annually or ask SAP for some flexible license pools.
-SuccessFactors might allow casual users on a different tier (like Employee Self-Service only) to use those cheaper licenses for folks who need pay stubs instead of full licenses.
+• Seasonal/Contingent Workers: If you have seasonal workforce changes (such as retail holiday surges), consider a licensing model that accommodates these fluctuations.
+Perhaps you license a high-water mark annually or request flexible license pools from SAP.
+SuccessFactors might allow casual users on a different tier (such as Employee Self-Service only) to use those cheaper licenses for individuals who need pay stubs instead of full licenses.

-• Unused Features: Keep an eye on the utilization of modules.
+• Unused Features: Monitor the utilization of modules.
 For example, you might license a Learning module but discover that only 30% of employees use it.
-At renewal, you could drop it or negotiate a price reduction by pointing out under-utilization (or get SAP to include some services to help increase adoption, thereby justifying the cost).
+At renewal, you could drop it or negotiate a price reduction by pointing out underutilization (or have SAP include additional services to help increase adoption, thereby justifying the cost).

-Trap: One big pitfall is over-licensing due to peak employee counts or optimistic rollout.
+Trap: A significant pitfall isย over-licensing due to peak employee counts or overly optimistic rollout expectations.
 Companies often buy SuccessFactors for, say, 10,000 employees because thatโ€™s the current headcount โ€“ but if they restructure to 8,000, they still pay for 10,000 until the contract ends.
 Without a flexibility clause, youโ€™re stuck.

 Another trap is not aligning contract terms with how quickly you can roll out modules: you might be paying for the Recruiting module, but your talent acquisition team isnโ€™t ready to switch until next year.